yalov/yalov.github.io/_collection/eyes-thanks.md

 ### Download Eyes' Thanks v{{page.version}} for Windows 7–10 (x86, portable) — [.7z](https://github.com/yalov/eyes-thanks/releases/download/{{page.version}}/EyesThanks_v{{page.version}}.7z)

 <br>
-For English version just remove *languages/* and *setting.ini* from app folder.
+#### tips:

-Also you can use `q` and `escape` hotkeys for finish your rest break, and `delete` — for delete active image from your images folder.
+* You can use `esc` hotkeys for finish your rest break, and `delete` — for delete  displayed image from your images folder.

-Middle click to notification area icon — pause timer.
+* Middle click to notification area icon — pause timer.
+* Use “alternative image folder”, if you have two different-ratio sets of monitors.
+  *(For example if sometimes you disconnect your FullHD notebook from your FullHD monitor, put 2FHD (3860×1080) pictures to “pictures folder” and FullHD (1920×1080) pictures to “alternative pictures folder”).
+So, connect laptop to monitor — app use 2FHD folder, laptop by itself — app use FHD folder.*

 Screenshots: